 Another good idea for eliminating diaper pail odors is to keep the bin lined with baking soda.
-A box of baking soda at the bottom of the pail is also very effective.
+A box of baking soda at the bottom of the pail is very effective.
 Baking soda is known for absorbing odors and is used in litter boxes around the world for its ability to soak in the dirty odor and keep it trapped, making the litter box smell clean.
 This same idea of baking soda can be used in your diaper pail.

 While most people think to use air fresheners around the diaper pail or even in the diaper pail, these air fresheners can actually make the pail smell worse.
 Most air fresheners mask odors or fail to eliminate the entire odor, mixing their odor with the diaper odors.
 This can make for a sickly sweet odor with the stench of diapers under it.
-For many people, this is even worse than the diaper smell.

 Frequent washing of the diaper pail is another idea for getting rid of the diaper pail odors.
 This will help limit the bacteria in the air from the pail and helps to keep the home sanitary.
 It is suggested to use a bleach mixture to kill all of the bacteria in the diaper pail.
 While many people prefer to use ammonia, ammonia does not have any antibacterial properties, making bleach a better idea.
 Hot soap and water is another effective method of washing the diaper pail.